Finnish utopian colonies

 moving and travelling as such but one of a spiritual

-journeying, a restless search for a better world, fit which
+journeying, a restless search for a better world, for which

-travel on this earth is but a menus to an end.
+travel on this earth is but an instrument to reach the goal.

 The multiplicity of utopianism